Baccalauréat

 A diploma of baccalauréat général; it is issued by the recteur d'académie by delegation from the Minister of National Education.

 The baccalauréat (/fr/; lit. 'baccalaureate'), often known in France colloquially as the bac, is a French national academic qualification that students can obtain at the completion of their secondary education (at the end of the lycée) by meeting certain requirements.
 Though it has only existed in its present form as a school-leaving examination since Emperor Napoleon Bonaparte's implementation on 17 March 1808, its origins date back to the first medieval French universities.
 According to French law, the baccalaureate is the first academic degree, though it grants the completion of secondary education.
 Historically, the baccalaureate is administratively supervised by full professors at universities.

 Similar academic qualifications exist elsewhere in Europe, variously known as Abitur in Germany, maturità in Italy, bachillerato in Spain, maturita in Slovakia and Czech Republic.
 There is also the European Baccalaureate, which students take at the end of the European School education.

 In France, there are three main types of baccalauréat, which are very different and obtained in different places: the baccalauréat général (general baccalaureate), the baccalauréat technologique (technological baccalaureate), and the baccalauréat professionnel (professional baccalaureate).

 Overview

-Much like the European Matura or English A levels, the baccalauréat allows French and international students to obtain a standardised qualification, typically at the age of 18 (end of the lycée).
+Much like the European Matura, English A levels, or the North American high school diploma, the baccalauréat allows French and international students to obtain a standardised qualification, typically at the age of 18 (end of the lycée).
 It qualifies holders to work in certain areas, go on to tertiary education (universités), or acquire some other professional qualification or training.
 Even though it is not legally required, the vast majority of students in their final year of secondary school take a final exam.

 The word bac is also used to refer to one of the end-of-year exams that students must pass to get their baccalauréat diploma: the bac de philo, for example, is the philosophy exam, which all students must take, regardless of their field of study.

 Within France, there are three main types of baccalauréat obtained in different places, and which are completely different: